Spring 2016 rulemaking agenda

 This summer the Bureau expects to release a Notice of Proposed Rulemaking to make small clarifications and provide further regulatory guidance concerning its rule combining several federal mortgage disclosures that consumers receive in connection with applying for and closing on a mortgage loan under the Truth in Lending Act (TILA) and the Real Estate Settlement Procedures Act (RESPA).
 The project to integrate and streamline the disclosures was mandated under the Dodd-Frank Act and took effect in October 2015.
 The rule is the cornerstone of the Bureau’s broader “Know Before You Owe” mortgage initiative.

 The Bureau is engaged in pre-rule making activities to consider potential regulation of overdraft services on checking accounts.
 This work builds on earlier research by the Bureau.
-In June 2013, the CFPB issued a summarizing the CFPB's initial findings from its analysis of overdraft practices.
+In June 2013, the CFPB issued a white paper summarizing the CFPB's initial findings from its analysis of overdraft practices.
 The white paper, which was based on supervisory data from several large banks, highlighted a number of possible consumer protection concerns, including how consumers opt in to overdraft coverage for ATM and one-time debit card transactions, overdraft coverage limits, transaction posting order practices, overdraft and insufficient funds fee structure, and involuntary account closures.
-In July 2014, the CFPB released a , based on data from the same sources, providing additional information about the outcomes of consumers who do and do not opt in to overdraft coverage for ATM and one-time debit card transactions.
+In July 2014, the CFPB released a report , based on data from the same sources, providing additional information about the outcomes of consumers who do and do not opt in to overdraft coverage for ATM and one-time debit card transactions.
 The July 2014 report also explored the transactions that overdraw consumer accounts.
 The CFPB is continuing to engage in additional research and has begun consumer testing initiatives relating to the opt-in process.

 The Bureau is engaged in developing proposed rules to regulate debt collection practices.
 The federal government for many years has received more consumer complaints about debt collectors than about any other single industry.
 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from engaging in unfair, deceptive, abusive, and other unlawful collection practices, but no federal agency was vested with authority to issue general implementing regulations prior to the creation of the CFPB.
 In November 2013, the CFPB issued an Advance Notice of Proposed Rulemaking seeking comment, data, and information from the public about debt collection practices, and in January 2014, the CFPB extended the comment period to February 28, 2014.
 The Bureau is in the process of analyzing responses to a survey seeking information from consumers about their experiences with debt collectors and is engaged in qualitative testing to determine what information would be useful for consumers to have about debt collection and how that information should be provided to them.